 What is the Diminished Value Law in Florida?

 If you have been involved in a car accident in Florida, it is important to understand how to best ensure you will get proper care and compensation for your accident.
 After you have received proper medical treatment, it is important to contact a trusted and professional car accident attorney.
 Your car accident attorney will help you through every step of the process, from filing an insurance claim, to dealing with the police, to aiding with any medical procedures.
 A common question following an auto accident is, “how much will I get for my car?”
 While this can depend on a variety of factors including insurance coverage, who is at fault for the accident, and many other things, your attorney will work with you to help determine the value of compensation you receive for your vehicle after an accident.

 Florida is a diminished value state, which means you may be entitled to the diminished value of your vehicle after an auto accident.
 Diminished Value is the loss in market value that occurs when a vehicle is wrecked and repaired.
 A reasonable consumer will not pay the same price for a wrecked, then repaired vehicle, as they will for a vehicle with no accident history.
 Even if the repairs were done well, the vehicle will still lose value.

 The statute of limitations on diminished value claims in Florida is 4 years.
 This means that after 4 years, you will not be able to claim the diminished value of your vehicle.
-Additionally, if the damage to your vehicle was caused by something other than a collision, you will not be able to file a claim for diminished value.
+Additionally, if the damage to your vehicle was caused by something other than a collision, you will not be able to file a Florida diminished value claim.
 Similarly, if you were the at-fault party in the accident, you will not be able to file a diminished value claim.

 Types of Diminished Value

 Diminished value may apply to your vehicle after an auto accident in a few different ways.
 Here are the three types of diminished value: